kgorking/ecs/README.md

 ```
 **Note!** Beware of using mutable global components in parallel systems, as it can lead to race conditions.
 Combine it with `immutable`, if possible,
 to disallow systems modifying the global component, using `ecs_flags(ecs::flag::global, ecs::flag::immutable);`

+Global components can contain `std::atomic<>` types, unlike regular components, due to the fact that they are never copied.

 #### Global systems
 With [global components](#global) it is also possible to create *global systems*, which are a special kind of system that only operates on global components.
 Global systems are only run once per update cycle.